Oxymetaphoric/milestone_project_1/README.md

   footer with social links and contact details.
 The nav bar and footer elements will be consistent and accessible across all pages of the site.

-- Meet The Family! - A page detailing the staff and dogs involved

-- About Us - A page detailing the story of the company and the owners, why and how it was started, credentials and other pertinent information
+- Meet The Family! - A page detailing the staff and dogs involved,the story of the company and the owners, why and how it was started, credentials and other pertinent information

 - Upcoming Litters - A page to announce the latest news and for returning vistors to get updates

+- Testimonials - A page for customer testimonials, of which there are many

 - Contact Us - A page dedicated to contact and location information